 Our goal is to make all biomaterials with detailed supporting information (including vector maps, sequences, and culture protocols) available to the HD research community.
 We continuously seek out and commission other biological reagents that may be useful for HD research in order to make them more widely available.
 We are grateful to all those in the HD research community who have helped build the HDCB and encourage anyone interested in making their HD research biological reagents available through this biorepository to contact us at

 Frequently Asked Questions

 How can I obtain reagents from the HDCB?

-Visit the HDCB collection; researchers currently not supported by CHDI may request these resources from the HDCB by creating an online account.
-Reagents will be sent after completing a simple online MTA; you can see the terms of the MTA here.
-Recipients are asked to cover the costs of shipping and handling.
+Visit the Coriell website at HDCB collection.
+Researchers currently not supported by CHDI may request these resources from the HDCB by creating an online account.
+Reagents will be sent after completing a simple online MTA (see the terms of the MTA here).
+Recipients are asked to cover the nominal cost of the bioreagent as well as shipping and handling.

 To place an order create an account and follow the instructions.

 Please note that CHDI-supported collaborators are asked to contact the CHDI science director/program manager associated with the collaboration, to ascertain whether the requested reagent is already included within their agreement’s Foundation Provided Materials.

 I have a reagent that I’d like to make available to the HD research community, how do I do that?

 I have a suggestion for a reagent that would be important to the HD research community, who do I contact to discuss?